-Rutger Wiese enters his third season as a member of the Harvard field hockey coaching staff.
+Rutger Wiese enters his fourth season as a member of the Harvard field hockey coaching staff in 2015.
 Wiese began with Harvard as a volunteer assistant in 2012, before being named a full-time assistant coach in 2013.

 Wiese's coaching experience is highlighted by a seven-year

 stint as head coach at Indiana University Pennsylvania from

 2003-09.
 He guided IUP to a 96-39 (.711) record, which ranks

 percentage for the program.
 The Division II squad appeared in three

 NCAA final fours (2004, '06, '07) and two quarterfinals (2005,

 '08).
 He also led IUP to a conference title in 2007.

 Wiese is currently the head coach of the Junior Men's East Coast High Performance Training Center team, a position he has held since 2011.
 He helped the squad to a national championship in his first year.

 Wiese is also an assistant coach with the USA men's national team.
 He was part of the staff in 2013 when the red, white and blue finished fourth at the Pan American Cup in Toronto.